AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 ## Introduction

-Hello!
-Thank you for choosing to use PulsePilot!
+Welcome to PulsePilot!
+We're excited that you've chosen to use our application.

-Our team appreciates that you are giving our space-themed health application a try, and we hope that it helps you document your recovery journey better and bounce back from whatever injury you are facing.
+Our team hopes that while giving our space-themed health application a try, you could document your recovery journey better and bounce back from your injuries.

 This document serves as the **User Guide** of PulsePilot, designed to help you (an injured athlete) learn what PulsePilot is about, our motives, how to install it and how to use it.

-Learning to use software can be daunting.
-Thus, this guide was created for **non-technical users**, helping you unleash PulsePilot to its fullest potential!
-That being said, we assume that you know how to use the basic features on your computer, such as **downloading files or copying and pasting text from one program to another**.
+We understand that learning new software can be challenging at first.
+Thus, this guide was created for **non-technical users**, get the most out of PulsePilot!
+To use PulsePilot, you should be comfortable with basic computer tasks like **downloading files and copying/pasting text**.

-Once again, we hope our application helps you, and thank you for choosing PulsePilot, and we hope you recover as fast as possible!
+We hope PulsePilot remains an invaluable aide on your recovery journey, and we wish you a speedy recovery!

 > ❗ This is the **inexperienced user guide**.
 The **experienced** user guide for users familiar with installing PulsePilot, Java, using the terminal can be found [here](https://ay2324s2-cs2113t-t09-4.github.io/tp/UserGuide.html).